msys2/setup-msys2/README.md

       msystem: UCRT64
 ```

-Furthermore, the environment variable can be overridden.
+The environment can be later overridden using the `MSYSTEM` environment variable if needed.
 This is useful when multiple commands need to be executed in different contexts.
 For example, in order to build a PKGBUILD file and then test the installed artifact: